 Students In Good Standing

 Students who take courses at another institution without prior approval, or who are absent from studies for more than two consecutive regular semesters (not including summer sessions), must re-apply through the Office of Admissions.
+The Fall application deadline is August 15th.

 Students in good academic standing who must discontinue their studies for a brief time will be considered eligible to re-enroll in future semesters, as long as they return after no more than two consecutive regular semesters (not including summer sessions) and do not take courses at another institution during that time without prior approval from the university.
 For procedures to take courses with permission during a time of absence, see Transferring Courses (for enrolled students).